 • Use API Dialogue: Checking this, in combination with the API Service Settings button described below, enables live translation of in game text that the English game files cannot translate.

 • Enable Community Logging: Logs useful information about data that is loaded while playing Dragon Quest X. This is useful for discovering new files the translators do not have yet.
 This is appreciated to leave on for that purpose, but it is not required.
+If you find your game is crashing often with this enabled, turn it off.

 • Disable Update Checking: Disables Clarity checking for updates and stops translation files from being updated.